eschan145/DieKnow/README.md

 ## Installation

 > [!IMPORTANT]
 > This application only works on a 64-bit Windows, as it uses the Windows API and has been compiled with 64-bit gcc.
+(Architecture: `win32-x86_64`)

 ### For Python